If your city or state minimum wage is higher than the federal minimum wage, you’ll need to pay your qualified workers the highest amount.

 Obviously, reconciling these two opposing positions is a difficult policy problem.
 That’s why many cities and states have taken it upon themselves to raise their own minimum wages.
 And in response, some business owners are getting creative with how they’re handling minimum wage hikes.

-Many localities are working toward a $15 per hour minimum wage, which equates to $31,200 per year (assuming an employee works a 40-hour week).
-The California minimum wage, for example, starts at $11, depending on your city and number of employees.
+Many localities are working toward a $15 per hour minimum wage, which equates to $31,200 per year based on a 40-hour week.
+The California minimum wage, for example, starts at $13, and may be higher depending on your city and number of employees.

-Among the states and Washington, D.C., the nation’s capital has the highest minimum wage at $14.
+Washington, D.C. has the highest minimum wage at $15.
 The lowest minimum wages are in Georgia and Wyoming, at $5.15 per hour—although most employers in those states will still need to pay the federal minimum wage.

 What’s the difference between minimum wage and tipped wage?